-Standard Level Weighting Higher Level Weighting Internal Assessment Written commentary about a real issue or problem facing an organisation Commentary of 1,500 words (15 hours) 25% Internal Assessment Research project that addresses an issue or problem facing an organisation Report of 2,000 words (30 hours) 25% External Assessment External Assessment Paper 1: Exam based on a case study issued in advance (11/4 hours) 35% Paper 1: Exam based on a case study issued in advance (21/4 hours) 35% Paper 2: Structured questions based on stimulus material (13⁄4 hours) 40% Paper 2: Structured questions based on stimulus material (21/4 hours) 40%
+Standard Level Weighting Higher Level Weighting Internal Assessment Internal Assessment Research project about a real issue or problem facing an organisation using a conceptual lens 30% Research project about a real issue or problem facing an organisation using a conceptual lens 20% Maximum 1,800 words (20 hours) Maximum 1,800 words (20 hours) External Assessment External Assessment Paper 1: Exam based on an unseen case study and prereleased statement (1h 30m) 35% Paper 1: Exam based on an unseen case study and prereleased statement (1h 30m) 25% Paper 2: Structured questions based on stimulus material (1h 30m) 35% Paper 2: Structured questions based on stimulus material (1h 45m) 30% Paper 3: Exam based on an unseen case study about a social enterprise (1h 15m) 25%

-Students of IB Business Management are well prepared and equipped for a wide range of business, management, and economics related courses at university.
+Students of IB business management are well prepared and equipped for a wide range of business, management, and economics related courses at university.
 Students will learn valuable management theories as well as how to think and plan strategically.
 Employers in a variety of fields value business education for the practical knowledge and transferable skills which students develop; not least solid communication, analytical and problem-solving skills.